majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

 .. code:: shell

-  ● nginx.service - Nginx Plus - high performance web server
+  ● nginx.service - NGINX Plus - high performance web server
    Active: active (running) since Fri 2019-05-10 12:08:14 UTC; 2min 18s ago

 **For an additional check, you should be able to curl to localhost port 80.**